Ahmed-Hodhod/certified-kubernetes-administrator-course/docs/07-Security/10-Practice-Test-View-Certificate-Details.md

   ```
   </details>

+- Problem: kubectl utility is not able to access kub-apiserver
+  You can't use kubectl now, so you should use docker instead
+  `docker ps -a | grep -i kube-apiserver`
+  `docker logs <container-id> `
+  after checking the logs, the kubeapiserver can't connect the etcd server running on port 2379 and this is because the certificate file could not be found
+  in the given directory.
+  So, you need to change the directory to the right one.
+  `cat \etc\kubernetes\manifests\etcd.yaml`

+  note : you can use crictl instead of docker based on the environment.
-- Inspect the --cert-file option in the manifests file.
+  Inspect the --cert-file option in the manifests file.

   <details>
   ```